TEAM-repo/TEAM-repo.github.io/ucsb-2020-capstone.md

 git add NOTEBOOK.ipynb
 ```

-See the difference by running `git status` and make sure that only the files you intended to change are “green”.
+> See the difference by running `git status` and make sure that only the files you intended to change are “green”.
+If you committed something you didn't intend, run `git reset` and it will unstage your files, which you can check by running `git status` again.

+> I strongly recommend intentionally committing your changes by explicitly listing a file/files that you want to commit in the `git add` command.
+Running `git add .` or `git add *` can cause more headache, so I recommend avoiding it.

 ```
 git commit -m “Message explaining what you changed”
 ```